 this is a "modern" varnish made using plant-based oils dissolved in mineral spirits.
 Other ingredients are added to the mix to improve the durability and gloss-retention of the finish coat.

 this is a wood finishing liquid made with linseed or tung oil and usually some pigment added for color, there is no solvent involved.
 This is a one-step wood finish that penetrate and dry quickly to a low-luster.
-An added advantage of an oil finish is that a clear protective coat is not required, in addition danish oil can serve as a first coat under an oil stain or paint.
+An added advantage of an oil finish like this is a clear protective coat is not required.
+In addition, to a complete finish in itself, danish oil can serve as a first coat under an oil stain or paint.

 Epoxy Clear Coat

 this is a two-part coating that should be mixed just before application.
 These can't be stored, having a pot-life of a couple of hours, they must be applied immediately before they harden.

 this is a very quick-drying, hard, clear coat typically used to finish furniture.
 Lacquer is made by dissolving lac beetle secretions in lacquer thinner.
 Interestingly, shellac is made by dissolving the same resin in alcohol.
 Because lacquer evaporates so quickly, it should be applied by spray for an even finish.
 In addition, lacquer is very flammable and should be used only in a controlled environment to avoid combustion.